sunng87/ring-jetty9-adapter/README.md

 Note your will need to replace `~jetty-version` with corresponding jetty version that your version of rj9a uses.

+For rj9a version `0.17.1` and newer,
+`org.eclipse.jetty/jetty-alpn-java-server` is included by default.

 To enable HTTP/2 on cleartext and secure transport, you can simply add options to `run-jetty` like: